Knowing how people read means you’ll write in a way they can understand easily and quickly.

 When you learn to read, you start with a mix of upper and lower case but you do not start understanding uppercase until you’re around 6 years old.

-Capital letters are reputed to be 13 to 18% harder for users to read.
-So we try to avoid them.
+Capital letters are said to be 13 to 18 per cent harder for users to read.
+This is why we try to avoid them.

-All capitals indicate shouting in common online usage.
+All capitals indicate shouting in common online use.

 Ampersands can be hard to understand